How a Screening Could Save a Life

 In the fight against cancer, early detection can be a key defense, allowing for earlier treatment and improved outcomes.
-Southcoast Health is here to help with convenient scheduling for these important screening tests.
+Southcoast Health is here to help to inform you about the importance of cancer screenings with convenient scheduling and advanced testing.

 At Southcoast Health, we offer colorectal cancer screenings to increase your chances of early detection.
 Our screenings can help find precancerous polyps, so that they can be surgically removed before they have a chance to turn into cancer.
 Regular screenings can also help find colorectal cancer in the early stages, when treatments for this type of cancer work most effectively.

 Certain risk factors increase the likelihood of developing colon cancer, including:

 - Age — 90% of colon cancers occur in people 50 and older

 - Family or personal history of colorectal polyps or cancer

 - Genetics — 5 to 10% of colon cancers are related to mutations in genes and genetic syndromes

 - Personal history of inflammatory bowel disease — ulcerative colitis and Crohn’s disease

 - Lifestyle factors, such as obesity, not exercising, smoking, poor diet and heavy alcohol use